satoxlab/calcium/README.md

 ```
 perl Ca_imaging_preprocessing.v1.4_short3g.pl path_to_base_dir
 ```
+`Ca_imaging_preprocessing.v1.4_short3g.pl` is basically a script organizing the preprocessing pipeline with other scripts.

 Under the directory which path is `path_to_base_dir`, there must be following files and directories:
 - GFP multitiff file